dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPSite/readme.md

 parameter in SPWebApplication.
 This will set the specified host header on your IIS site and prevent the site from listening for the URL of the Host Header Site Collection.
+If you want to change the IIS website binding settings, please use the xWebsite resource in the xWebAdministration module.